COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    15. METHOD(purpose, expression)

-5. Any attributes not included in this list should be treated as if they appear in alphabetical order after the last item already listed for their (capitalised) categories above.
+5. Any attributes not included in this list should be treated as if they appear in alphabetical order after the last item already listed for their (capitalized) categories above.
 If the category does not appear, the attributes are presented in alphabetical order of category and then `object_id` after DESCRIPTION_EXAMPLE.

 ## 5. Naming convention

-1. Save frame code of a data item definition frame should be identical to the lowercase version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.
+1. The save-frame code of a data-item definition frame should be identical to the lower-case version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.
-2. Save frame code of a category definition should be identical to the uppercase version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.
+2. The save-frame code of a category definition should be identical to the upper-case version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.

 ## 6. Known implementations